This is the 3rd Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Click the video play button to load the video and then click again to start…

-This Quick Formal Rose looks similar to the Traditional Rose, but I’m making it by a much quicker method.
+This Quick Formal Rose looks similar to the Traditional Rose, but I’m making it a much quicker method.

 Making roses by the traditional method takes a lot of time to mount all the petals onto the flower individuallíy, and the petals are usually much more delicate.
 Roses made by this quick method are not quite so fragile, and you can still have a beautiful arrangement of roses but in half the time.